Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Once you’ve made an appointment with a mechanic, you’ll need to figure out how to get your car there if it’s not drivable.
+Once you make an appointment with a mechanic, you’ll need to figure out how to get your car there if it’s not drivable.

-- Check to see if towing is included in your roadside assistance from your insurance company.
+- Check to see if you have roadside assistance with towing from your car insurance company.

-- If you’re a AAA or other road club member, see if you can get towing.
+- If you’re an AAA or other road club member, see if you can get towing.

-- Hire a towing company to pick up your car and bring it to the shop.
+- Hire a towing company to bring your car to the shop.

-How long do I have to make repairs?
+How long do I have to repair my car after an accident?

-Make sure you check with your insurance company about how long you have to get your car to the shop for repairs.
-Most claims have a statute of limitations that will state exactly how long you have to get your car fixed before the claim is longer valid.
+You can ask your insurance company how long you have to get your car repaired.
+Most claims have a statute of limitations that state your timeframe for repairs exactly before the claim is no longer valid.

-Additionally, the cost to repair a problem like a broken windshield could increase the longer you wait to get it fixed, and your insurance company might not agree to foot the extra expense.
-This could fall under maintenance neglect, one of the exclusions that could be listed under your policy.
+Also, the cost to repair a problem like a broken windshield could increase the longer you wait to get it fixed, and your insurance company might not agree to foot the extra expense.
+This could fall under maintenance neglect, one of the exclusions listed under your policy.

 How to get around without your car

-The amount of time that your car’s in the shop depends on factors like the severity of the damages, the mechanic’s schedule and the difficulty of finding your parts.
-If you’ll be left without a car for more than a day, consider your options for getting around in the meantime.
+The amount of time that your car’s in the shop depends on the severity of the damage, your mechanic’s schedule and the difficulty of finding parts.
+If you won’t have a car for more than a day, consider your options for getting around in the meantime.

 - Rental car.
-Does your roadside assistance come with rental coverage?
-If you don’t have rental coverage, shop around for the best deal on a rental car.
-The price of renting a car varies based on your age, driving history, location, brand and type and the length of time you need it.
+If you have rental reimbursement coverage, shop around for the best deal on a rental car.

 - Loaner car.
-Does your repair shop or dealership offer a loaner car while yours is getting fixed?
-Many dealerships like Mini are known for lending cars to customers while their car is being repaired.
+Many dealerships like Mini are known for lending cars to customers, and others will give rides home while the car is being repaired.

 - Public transit.
-Do you live in a city where you can easily and affordably Uber, taxi or use public transportation to get around?
+You could use Uber, a taxi or public transportation if you live in a city where you can easily and affordably use these options.

-Depending on your insurer, you may need to show an itemized list of repairs, along with estimated costs.
-Some insurers want to approve this list before repairs are made, so check that your insurance company and the garage are all on the same page.
-Get a list of these requirements when you make the claim, then follow through with them.
+Depending on your insurance company, you may need to show an itemized list of repairs and estimated costs.
+Some companies approve this list before repairs are made, so check that your insurance company and the garage are on the same page.

-Your mechanic will give you a call to let you know when your car is ready to be picked up.
-Before you drive it home, do a quick run-through to make sure everything seems to be fixed.
+Your mechanic will call to let you know when your car is ready.
+Before you drive home, run through your car’s repairs and the bill to make sure everything is in order.

-- Ask the mechanic to walk you through the repairs that were made.
+- Ask the mechanic to walk you through the repairs that they made.

 - Go through the itemized bill and make sure you understand what everything means.

-- Check that the bill closely resembles the estimate they gave you prior to repairs.
+- Check that the bill closely resembles the estimate they gave you before the repairs.
 If something is different, ask why.

 - Go for a test drive to make sure nothing feels off.